lydavid/til/git/git-submodules-with-different-remote-hosts.md

 error: https://github.com/lydavid/til.git did not send all necessary objects
 ```

-The solution that worked was to `git submodule sync`.
+The solution that worked was to rm that object, then `git submodule sync`.